Efficient ConvBN Blocks for Transfer Learning and Beyond: Related Work

 \subsection{Variants of Batch Normalization}

 While batch normalization successfully improves training stability and convergence, it presents several limitations.
 These limitations originate from the different behavior during training and validation (Train mode and Eval mode), which is referred to as train-inference mismatch~\citep{gupta_no-frills_2019} in the literature. \citet{ioffe_batch_2017} proposed batch renormalization to address the normalization issues with small batch sizes. \citet{wang_transferable_2019} introduced TransNorm to tackle the normalization problem when adapting a model to a new domain.
-Recently, researchers find that train-inference mismatch of BatchNorm plays a critical role in test-time domain adaptation~\citep{wang_tent:_2021, wang_continual_2022}.
-In this paper, we focus on the Eval mode of ConvBN blocks, which is free of train-inference mismatch because of its consistent behavior during both training and inference.
+Recently, researchers find that train-inference mismatch of BatchNorm plays an important role in test-time domain adaptation~\citep{wang_tent:_2021, wang_continual_2022}.
+In this paper, we focus on training ConvBN blocks in Eval mode, which is free of train-inference mismatch because its behavior is consistent in both training and inference.

 Another challenge posed by BatchNorm is its memory intensiveness.
 While the computation of BatchNorm is relatively light compared with convolution, it occupies nearly the same memory as convolution because it records the feature map of convolutional output for back-propagation.
 To address this issue, \citet{bulo_-place_2018} proposed to replace the activation function (ReLU~\citep{nair_rectified_2010}) following BatchNorm with an invertible activation (such as Leaky ReLU~\citep{maas_rectifier_2013}), thereby eliminating the need to store the output of convolution for backpropagation.
 However, this approach imposes an additional computational burden on backpropagation, as the input of activations must be recomputed by inverting the activation function.
 Their reduced memory footprint comes with the price of increased running time.
 In contrast, our proposed Tune mode effectively reduces both computation time and memory footprint for efficient transfer learning without any modification of network activations or any other architecture.